-Internal and external commands in Linux
+Internal and External commands in Linux

 How a Linux shell executes commands

-In the second step, it checks whether the typed command is an internal command.
-If it is an internal command, it executes it from the memory.
-When you start a Linux shell, the shell copies all internal commands to RAM and executes them from there.
-If the typed command is not an internal command, it takes the next step.
+2. It checks whether the typed command is internal.
+If yes, it executes the command from memory.
+When we start a Linux shell, it copies all internal commands to RAM and executes them from there.
+If not, it takes the next step.

-In the third step, it checks whether the typed command is an external command.
-To know whether the typed command is an external command, it uses the PATH variable.
-The PATH variable contains the location of the directories having external commands' files.
+3. It checks whether the typed command is external.
+It uses the PATH variable to determine whether the typed command is external.
+The PATH variable contains the location of the directories that have files for external commands.
 The shell checks all directories specified in the PATH variable.
 If it finds a file matching the typed command in any directory, it copies the file into RAM and executes it from there.
-If the user executes the same command again, it executes it from RAM.
-If the shell does not find a file related to the typed command in any directory, it returns the 'command not found' error.
+If we execute the same command again, it executes it from RAM.
+If the shell does not find a file related to the typed command in any directory, it returns the command not found error.

-Knowing the type of a command
+Knowing the type of commands

 Let's take some examples.